Video Technologies for Safety and Security Purposes, Policy on Implementation and Use of

 - Personnel involved in video security will be appropriately trained and supervised in the responsible use of this technology.
 Violations of this policy may result in disciplinary action consistent with the rules and regulations governing employees of the University or the affiliated corporations.

 - Public and non-University requests for video recordings will be directed to the Provost Office.
-Requests from law enforcement agencies will be handled in accordance with section II.D.10 of this policy.
+Requests from law enforcement agencies will be handled in accordance with section II.C.10 of this policy.

 - The Provost Office is responsible for authorizing and coordinating use of video technologies for safety and security purposes at the University.
 All University entities and affiliated corporations using video technologies (existing and new installations) for this purpose will adhere to this policy and the associated procedures.
 The Provost Office will assist University entities and affiliated corporations in implementing the policy and procedures.

-- The Vice Provost for Administration and Finance or designee is responsible for convening representatives of appropriate University units and affiliated corporations to develop campus-wide standards for video technology equipment, network design, and installation.
+- The Chief Financial Officer and Vice Provost for Finance or designee is responsible for convening representatives of appropriate University units and affiliated corporations to develop campus-wide standards for video technology equipment, network design, and installation.